Advanced In-App Builder

 Font Settings in Container

-- From the Font list, you can select any available System Fonts or your Custom Fonts, which will be applied to all elements with Text in your Campaign.
+- From the Font list, select a font from System Fonts or your Custom Fonts, which will be applied to all elements with Text in your Campaign.

 Select Font